MichelleRahman21/capstone-backend-michelle/README.md

 ## Bonus

-Write a node script to scaffold a controller.
+Write a node script to scaffold a route handler.

 ## Additional Resources